Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Introduction:

-In recent years, there has been work showing the promise of pairing interpretable data-driven system identification techniques with control.
-Nonlinear system-identified plasma models have been built for a number of configurations, the L-H transition in tokamaks~\cite{dam2017sparse}, MHD simulations~\cite{kaptanoglu2021physics}, kinetic simulations~\cite{alves2022data}, plasma closures~\cite{thevenin2022modeling}, turbulence modelling~\cite{abramovic2022data}, 2D electrostatic drift-wave turbulence~\cite{gahr2024learning}, divertor detachment in 2D simulations~\cite{Lore_2023}, and quasi-axisymmetric stellarators~\cite{sengupta2023periodic}.
+In recent years, there has been work showing the promise of interpretable data-driven system identification techniques in plasma physics.
+Nonlinear system-identified plasma models have been built for a number of complex plasma systems/dynamics, including: MHD simulations of helicity injection~\cite{kaptanoglu2021physics}, kinetic plasma simulations~\cite{alves2022data}, plasma closures~\cite{thevenin2022modeling}, plasma sources for semiconductor etching \cite{ko2023computational}, 2D electrostatic drift-wave turbulence~\cite{gahr2024learning}, turbulence bifurcations in fusion systems~\cite{dam2017sparse}, coupled plasma-neutral systems~\cite{Lore_2023}, and ablative pulsed plasma thrusters \cite{hossain2020reliable}.
 In addition, linear data-driven models have been built using the DMD for predicting the plasma dynamics in the HIT-SI line of devices~\cite{taylor2018dynamic,kaptanoglu2020characterizing}, kinetics prediction and acceleration~\cite{nayak2020dynamic,nayak2021detection,nayak2023accelerating}, and learning the dynamics of $E \times B$ plasmas~\cite{Faraji_2024_1,Faraji_2024_2}.
 Nonlinear and high-dimensional data-driven models with control, often using deep reinforcement learning, have also been successfully applied in recent years to learn control policies for tokamak shape design~\cite{degrave2022magnetic} and instability control~\cite{seo2024avoiding}.